 To further this aim, the group also collected artworks through donations and through purchases from exhibits such as the Hoosier Salon.
 These were placed on loan in various public buildings throughout the community, including the Anderson Public Library, the YWCA, and the YMCA, for the study and enjoyment of our citizens.

-With the founding of the Alford House/Anderson Fine Arts Center (now The Anderson Center for the Arts) in 1967, the Civic Arts Association of Anderson donated works from its collection of early Indiana art to establish a permanent collection.
+With the founding of the Alford House/Anderson Fine Arts Center (now The Anderson Museum of Art) in 1967, the Civic Arts Association of Anderson donated works from its collection of early Indiana art to establish a permanent collection.
 At the same time, the Civic Art Association disbanded, with many of its members becoming part of the Arts Center’s original membership and some serving on the initial Arts Center Board of Trustees.

 Please browse these select works from our permanent collection.
 If you have any questions please contact collections curator, Stephanie Michaels.